ahmed12gh/notes/tmp.md

 - 909-910  : Kuroda and Rumi-sensei development. *Main Plot*
 - 916-917  : Heiji case.
 - Movie 21: The Crimson Love Letter
-    Note unlike past movies which are entirely optional in every way, this one is reasonably necessary if you’re following the Heiji/Kazuha plotline, but otherwise still unnecessary if you’re not.
+> Note unlike past movies which are entirely optional in every way, this one is reasonably necessary if you’re following the Heiji/Kazuha plotline, but otherwise still unnecessary if you’re not.
 That said, there are some minor aspects of the Scarlet School Trip case that will not make sense if you skipped this one.
 - 919-920,925-926  : Setup.
 Slight Amuro development.
-- 927-928  : “Scarlet School Trip”—Shinichi case.
+- ==927-928==  : “Scarlet School Trip”—Shinichi case.
 Main character development.
 Also some Sera Masumi and Mary development.  *Main Plot*
 - 941-942  : Followup from the previous case.
 Some slight Kuroda, Rumi-sensei, and Wakita development.
 Black Organization development. *Main Plot*
 - Movie 22: Zero the Enforcer
 - 952-954  : Amuro development. *Main Plot*
 - 971-974  : Detective Chiba and Miike development.
 Kuroda development.
 Amuro development.
 Plus a development for Yumi and Shūkichi in the background. *Main Plot*
 - 983-984  : Heiji case, Kaitō Kid, Morofushi development, Amuro development, and Hiromitsu development. *Main Plot*
-- 993-995  : Sera Masumi development.
-Also, Makoto is around. *Main Plot*
+- 993-995  : ==Sera Masumi development.
+Also, Makoto is around. *Main Plot*==

 ## 1000 - 1100
 - 1003-1005  : Hiromitsu and Wakita development.